Paulo-player/DCC704_ProjetoFinal/README.md

       cd backend
       npm install
    ```
-6 - No primeiro terminal, navegue até a pasta do frontend e instale as dependências
+6 - No segundo terminal, navegue até a pasta do frontend e instale as dependências
    ```bash
       cd frontend
       npm install